-The General Data Protection Regulation (GDPR) is a new piece of legislation coming into force on the 25th May 2018 which will replace the Data Protection Act of 1998 (DPA).
-With the GDPR comes an updated set of responsibilities for organisations that conduct data processing, either for themselves or on behalf of others.
+The General Data Protection Regulation (GDPR) is a new piece of legislation which came into force on the 25th May 2018 to replace the Data Protection Act of 1998 (DPA).
+As a result of the legislation there are a set of responsibilities for organisations that conduct data processing, either for themselves or on behalf of others.

 Under GDPR, the concept of ‘personal data’ is very broad and covers any information relating to an identified or identifiable individual (also called a ‘data subject.’)
 It gives data subjects more rights and control over their data by regulating how companies should handle and store the personal data they collect.
 GDPR also raises the stakes for compliance by increasing enforcement and imposing greater fines should the provisions of GDPR be breached.

 In summary the key changes are as follows: